How to Make $1000 a Week: 10 High-Income Ideas for 2026

 4. Launch a Print-on-Demand (POD) Business

-What it is: Sell custom drinkware, shirts, posters, phone cases and more without holding inventory.
+What it is: sell custom drinkware, shirts, posters, phone cases and more without holding inventory.
 Upload designs, your POD partner prints and ships each order.

-Why it works: Near-zero startup cost, no inventory risk, automated fulfillment.
+Why it works: near-zero startup cost, no inventory risk, automated fulfillment.
 You focus on design, marketing, and customer experience.

-The realistic timeline to $1,000/week — based on actual Podbase seller data:
+The realistic timeline to $1,000/week - based on actual Podbase seller data.
+From our Head of Sales:

 “If a seller places a sample order within the first two days of opening their store and has at least five products published within 30 days, they are already ahead of 80% of POD stores.
 If they make ten sales, they are in the top 10%, because most stores never reach that milestone.”

-• Days 1–30: Have 5+ products live.
-Run a small paid social test (€500–€2,000 across the first wave) to identify what resonates.
+• Days 1-30: have 5+ products live.
+Run a small paid social test (€500-€2,000 in the first wave) to identify what resonates.

-• Days 30–90: First 10 sales.
-You're in the top 10% of POD sellers.
+• Days 30-90: first 10 sales - you're in the top 10% of POD sellers.
 Iterate on what's working.

-• Months 3–6: Stable $200–$500 weeks if your product hits, scaling to $1K weeks as you reinvest in winning designs.
+• Months 3-6: stable $200-$500 weeks if your product hits, scaling to $1K weeks as you reinvest.

-• Months 6–18: Sustained $1K+ weeks for the brands that have found their audience.
+• Months 6-18: sustained $1K+ weeks for the brands that have found their audience.

-A few practical Podbase-specific notes for would-be sellers:
+A few practical Podbase-specific notes:

 5. Start a Dropshipping Business

-What it is: Dropshipping lets you sell physical products without holding stock.
-A supplier handles storage, packing, and shipping.
-You run the store, test products, and handle support.
+What it is: dropshipping lets you sell physical products without holding stock.
+A supplier handles storage, packing, and shipping; you run the store, test products, and handle support.

-Why it works: Very low startup cost.
-Fast scaling on winning items.
+Why it works: very low startup cost, fast scaling on winning items.
 Focus is product research + marketing.

 Image via AliExpress